bbe2/instructor.brian/README.md

-Instructor of computer science and designer of interactive learning structures derrived from melittologic models.
+- Instructor of computer science and designer of interactive learning structures derrived from melittologic models.
-Thank you for learning about my substance. ~brianh
+- Thank you for learning about my information substance. ~brianh

 ![festooning](https://user-images.githubusercontent.com/59778456/235022589-fbb23ebb-d35f-4533-b767-491e1414c652.PNG)